dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-6 Last Branch Record.md

      6.33%    41665   Y   dec.c:36   dec.c:40  LzmaDec     LzmaDec
 ```

 In this example, the lines that correspond to function `LzmaDec` are of particular interest to us.
-Following a similar analysis from the previous section, we can conclude that the branch on source line `dec.c:36` is the most executed branch in the benchmark.
+Following a similar analysis from the previous section, we can conclude that the branch on source line `dec.c:36` is the most executed in the benchmark.
 In the output that Linux `perf` provides, we can spot two entries that correspond to the `LzmaDec` function: one with `Y` and one with `N` letters.
 Analyzing those two entries together gives us a misprediction rate of the branch.
 In this case, we know that the branch on line `dec.c:36` was predicted `303391` times (corresponds to `N`) and was mispredicted `41665` times (corresponds to `Y`), which gives us `88%` prediction rate.

 Linux `perf` calculates the misprediction rate by analyzing each LBR entry and extracting misprediction bits from it.
-So that for every branch, we have a number of times it was predicted correctly and a number of mispredictions.
-Again, due to the nature of sampling, it is possible that some branches might have an `N` entry but no corresponding `Y` entry.
+So for every branch, we have a number of times it was predicted correctly and a number of mispredictions.
+Again, due to the nature of sampling, some branches might have an `N` entry but no corresponding `Y` entry.
 It could mean there are no LBR entries for the branch being mispredicted, but that doesn’t necessarily mean the prediction rate is `100%`.

 ### Precise Timing of Machine Code {#sec:timed_lbr}

-As we showed in the Intel's LBR section, starting from Skylake microarchitecture, there is a special `Cycle Count` field in the LBR entry.
+As we showed in Intel's LBR section, starting from Skylake microarchitecture, there is a special `Cycle Count` field in the LBR entry.
 This additional field specifies the number of elapsed cycles between two taken branches.
 Since the target address in the previous (N-1) LBR entry is the beginning of a basic block (BB) and the source address of the current (N) LBR entry is the last instruction of the same basic block, then the cycle count is the latency of this basic block.

-This type of analysis is not supported on AMD platforms since they don't record cycle count in the LBR record.
-According to ARM's BRBE specification, it can be supported, but due to unavailability of processors that implement this extension, it is not possible to verify.
-However, Intel support it.
+This type of analysis is not supported on AMD platforms since they don't record a cycle count in the LBR record.
+According to ARM's BRBE specification, it can be supported, but due to the unavailability of processors that implement this extension, it is not possible to verify.
+However, Intel supports it.
 Here is an example:

 ```
 400618:   movb  $0x0, (%rbp,%rdx,1)    <= start of a BB